MosesMwalya/mobile_price_app/README.md

 The main goal of the project is therefore to develop a model that estimates ideal price given a set of product characteristics.
 ## Objectives
-1. Firstly, seek to understand mobile phone device ecosystem by
+1. Firstly, seek to understand mobile phone market ecosystem by
     - Identifying characteristics of mobile features in the market
     -  And then establishing any relationship between features of a mobile phone and its selling price.